 For guided experiences, Atlanta Movie Tours has the inside scoop on Atlanta film sites featured in The Walking Dead, The Hunger Games and Marvel Cinematic Universe.
 There are ten unique movie experiences with nearly 80 guided tours a month.
 Swan House Capitol Tours at Atlanta History Center includes a guided tour through the Swan House showcasing rooms used during filming of The Hunger Games: Catching Fire.

 Tours and Conventions

 Atlanta’s emergence as a film destination spurred several conventions dedicated to popular movies and television shows.
 Dragon Con is the world’s largest multimedia, pop culture convention focusing on science fiction and fantasy, gaming comics, literature, art, music and film.
-Attendees come from across the world for the annual three-day convention held over Labor Day weekend.
-Film and television enthusiasts will encounter celebrity-filled panels by the likes of actor Alan Tudyk of Firefly, actress Gillian Anderson from The X-Files and Mythbusters Tory Belleci and Kari Byron, who are past participants.
+Attendees come from across the world for the annual three-day convention held over Labor Day weekend, encountering celebrity-filled panels.
 Walker Stalker Convention started in Atlanta in 2013 by James Frazier and Eric Nordhoff.
 The three-day fan meet-up is full of events, panels and experiences dedicated to The Walking Dead.
 Beginning as a Kickstarter campaign, the convention has grown to seven additional cities.
 It hosted its first international convention in London in 2016 and set sail with a themed cruise in 2017.